 There are two types of cabins aboard Virgo:

 - 6 single cabins with private bathroom and shower.

 - 3 twin cabins (convertible for couples or twins) with private bathroom and shower.

-Easy: You can live on a small ship for a week, climb up and down steep stairs, and get in and out of zodiacs into knee-deep water at times.
+Easy: You can live on a small ship for a week, climb up and down steep stairs on the ship, and get in and out of zodiacs into knee-deep water.
 Short walks on land.

 What to Bring

 Please see our page How To Prepare For Your Workshop.
 We will send you a detailed information document 90 days before your workshop.
 This document will include specifics of where and when to meet, gear and clothing recommendations, and more.

 - Double occupancy lodging.
 Single available for $275 supplement.
 (Hotel only.)

 - All meals, soft drinks, and snacks during the workshop.